December 17th, 2018 • Procurement Process • purchase order

 Procurement automation software like KiSSFLOW makes it easy for organizations to extract data from all types of invoices and purchase orders (pdf, scanned, or even faxed documents).
 What’s even better is that these procurement automation apps can be plugged into existing purchasing software to capture solutions with optimal flexibility and reliability.

 Are you on the lookout for an online procurement app that makes purchase order invoice creation easy?
-Try KiSSFLOW for free, and see why it is a better way to manage your purchase orders and invoices.
+Take a look at KiSSFLOW, and see why it is a better way to manage your purchase orders and invoices.